 Just like any other part of a relationship, your sex life will ebb and flow throughout your relationship.

-If you lack intimacy in your relationship and want to reconnect with your partner and revive your passion, the first step is to reprioritize your relationship.
+If you have sexual difficulties in your relationship and want to reconnect with your partner and revive your passion, the first step is to reprioritize your relationship.

-A lack of desire, exhaustion, and feeling disconnected from your partner is often reported as sexual problems in an otherwise good relationship.
-Making the time for your relationship again and creating the positive context for that sexual intimacy you’ve been craving helps cultivate that dormant spark.
+A lack of desire, exhaustion and feeling disconnected from your partner is often reported as sexual problems in an otherwise good relationship.
+Making the time for your relationship again and creating the positive context for that sexual intimacy you’ve been craving helps cultivate that dormant spark and improve relationship satisfaction.

 Setting dedicated time aside for you and your partner – no phones, no kids, no chores or external stressors – allows you to focus on what you like about one another and how good you make each other feel.

-Intentional time and energy are crucial steps to make your sexual relationship work.
+To make your sexual relationship work and overcome challenges, you need to invest time and energy.
 Just like any other part of your relationship, you have to maintain it.